daviddcs/nsst/Docs/log.md

 # LOG
 ## Manual entries don't expect to much.

+#### 171233ZJUN2019
+Added more responsive ENY CAP, friendly on request CAP now works somewhat.
+Updated CF file with more designations and sorted layers.
+Updated OOB (light)

 #### 091700ZJUN2019
 SAG Nicholas Vello, can now be activated in IADS comm's menu.
 Worked on some friendly cap for 3 hours, that now dosen't seem to work in MP.